About Shoreditch

 Young V&A

-One of the newest branches of the renown Victoria & Albert museum, Young V&A is focused on being a space where young people and families can enjoy learning about design and art.
+One of the newest branches of the renown Victoria & Albert Museum, Young V&A is focused on being a space where young people and families can enjoy learning about design and art.
 It can host events for up to 600 guests.

 Whitechapel Gallery